We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you can reserve a window seat, lean against and rest your head on the side of the plane.
-(It’s a lot easier than trying to fall asleep on a neck pillow while basically sitting upright.)
+If you can reserve a window seat, do it.
+You’ll be able to lean over and rest your head on the side of the plane.
+It’s a lot easier than trying to fall asleep on a neck pillow while basically sitting upright.
 Bonus: You can also control your light exposure.

-The best way to guarantee you can pick your seat?
-Build status with an airline.
-“I tend to fly one airline group as much as possible so I have status,” says Damian McCabe, CEO of McCabe World Travel, who has logged more than 100,000 miles in the air this year alone.
-McCabe says perks can include a better seat and priority boarding.
-(Plus there’ll be more space for your carry-on.)
+The best way to guarantee you can pick your seat is to build status with an airline.
+“I tend to fly one airline group as much as possible, so I have status,” says Damian McCabe, CEO of McCabe World Travel, who has logged more than 100,000 miles in the air.

 Remember your favorite teddy bear as a kid?
 Think of this as the adult version.
 “I take a shawl and a good pair of socks, and I always have music because it helps to relax,” McCabe says.